oxigraph/oxigraph/python/docs/index.rst

 It is built on top of `Oxigraph <https://github.com/oxigraph/oxigraph>`_ using `PyO3 <https://pyo3.rs/>`_.

-It offers two stores with `SPARQL 1.1 Query <https://www.w3.org/TR/sparql11-query/>`_ capabilities.
+It offers two stores with `SPARQL 1.1 <https://www.w3.org/TR/sparql11-overview/>`_ capabilities.
 One of the store is in-memory, and the other one is disk based.

 It also provides a set of utility functions for reading, writing and processing RDF files in